GSA/gsa-icam-card-builder/README.md

 CBEFFs.
 The intent is to create property files for each biometric object on each ICAM card.

-### Usage
-Change directory to the directory created by the GSA-PIV-Signer-vX.x ZIP file and run the following command:

-`java -classpath lib -jar GSA-ICAM-Card-Builder.jar gov.gsa.icamcardbuilder.app.Gui`

-The scripts `start-signer.bat` and `start-signer.sh` will do this for you.

-### Where the Files are Created
-Generally, you should stage your CBEFF containers and Security Object files in a working directory.
-The application will write new files into the directory of the CBEFF and/or Security Object files respectively.
-It's most convenient if your `contentFile` and `securityObjectFile` are in the same working directory.
- The reference implementation does *not* use a working directory, writing directly to directories that can be used to create the cards.
-This for "experts" only.

-## Sequence of Operations

-### Create your certificates
-Use the `mkcert.sh` script to create and sign the various `.p12` private/public key pairs by the signing CA.  After you've created the `.p12` file for a card, copy it to the directory containing the other objects you plan to encode.
-If using Windows, Cygwin is recommended.
-Ensure that your Perl implementation includes the Date::Calc package.

-Use the `mkall.sh` script to create all of the Gen 3 certificates in one batch.
-This script also copies the certificates to the appropriate card directories so they are ready to write to the card.

 ### Re-sign your signed objects
 Next, use the `start-signer.sh` or `start-signer.bat` script to start up the GSA PIV Signer tool.
 Use the *File -> Open* menu option to choose a properties file from